-- (1) An application for assistance for a program under the scheme must- - (a) be made to the authority by accessing the website of the department administering the Electricity Act 1994 or on the approved application form for the program; and - (b) be made on or after the day stated on the website as the day after which applications for assistance may be made; and or on the approved application form; and
+(1) An application for assistance for a program under the scheme must-

-- (d) be considered by the authority in the order it is received by the authority. - (2) If the authority asks the applicant to provide further information to decide the application, the applicant must provide the information.
+- (a) be made to the authority by accessing the website of the department administering the Electricity Act 1994 or on the approved application form for the program; and - (b) be made on or after the day stated on the website as the day after which applications for assistance may be made; and - (c) be accompanied by the documents stated on the website or on the approved application form; and - (d) be considered by the authority in the order it is received by the authority. - (2) If the authority asks the applicant to provide further information to decide the application, the applicant must provide the information.